- County: Webb

 - Status: Available

-The Venado has basic improvements, with a barn, equipment shed, large overhead feed bin, good tractor & shredder, cold storage, and a good a set of cattle pens.
-Two mobile homes are connected with a center game room.
+Improvements: The Venado camp has basic improvements, with a barn, equipment shed, large overhead feed bin, cold storage, and quality pipe cattle pens.
+There are three mobile homes of which two are connected by a family room.

 © 2016 Texas Alliance of Land Brokers